IdontApply/Dbtools/README.md

 # Dbtools
-SQL excuter for comman quries and insert.
+SQL quries and insert for muscarper.